Quantum Signaling in Relativistic Motion and Across Acceleration Horizons: Relativistic Motion in Minkowski Spacetime

-On the other hand, the limit can equally be achieved by $a\to\infty$, i.e., by increasing the acceleration.
-This means that the minimal distance of $1/a$ between Alice and Bob at $t=0$ is decreased.
-Therefore, the increase in signal strength could derive from the divergence of the field commutator \eqref{eq:comm31D} for coinciding spacetime points in (3+1)-dimensional Minkowski spacetime.
-In (3+1)-dimensional Minkowski spacetime these seemingly different physical effects have an identical impact on the leading order signal strength.
+It is interesting to note that this limit can be approached in two mathematically equivalent ways which from a physical perspective appear rather different.
+On the one hand, the limit can be achieved by $\Omega\to0$, i.e., by diminishing the detector energy gap.
+On the other hand, the limit can equally be achieved by $a\to\infty$, i.e., by increasing the acceleration, which also means that the minimal distance of $1/a$ between Alice and Bob at $t=0$ is decreased.
+In (3+1)-dimensional Minkowski spacetime these seemingly different physical effects have an identical impact on the leading order signal strength, because it only depends on the ratio of detector gaps and acceleration of the sender.
+The leading order signal strength $|C_2|+|D_2|$ exhibits non-trivial features for low $\Omega_B/a$ which appear on a smaller scale then resolved by Fig.~\ref{fig:3dplot}, but are highlighted in Fig.~\ref{fig:detail}.

 In (1+1)-dimensional Minkowski spacetime the integrals in $C_2$ and $D_2$ are easy to solve due to the simple form of the commutator \eqref{eq:comm11D}.
 The results are finite for arbitrary finite interaction times.
 However, the limit of infinite interaction times does not exist because of oscillatory contributions from signaling between timelike separated points (which we will discuss in the subsequent section).
 To suppress these oscillatory terms we introduce switching functions for Alice and Bob of the form